apiato/documentation/docs/components/optional-components/values.md

 which allows us to cast a Value Object to a specific type, enabling seamless integration with Eloquent models and database operations.

-To generate new values you may use the `apiato:generate:value` interactive command:
+To generate new values you may use the `apiato:make:value` interactive command:

 ```
-php artisan apiato:generate:value
+php artisan apiato:make:value
 ```

 ## Rules